wodby/docker4python/README.md

 ## Stack

-The Python stack consist of the following containers:
+The Python stack consists of the following containers:

 | Container             | Versions                    | Image                                     | ARM64 support | Enabled by default |
 |-----------------------|-----------------------------|-------------------------------------------|---------------|--------------------|